infinity0/idsec/01-id-and-validity.rst

 ----

+.. [#M0] This might not be a real living thing - it might be one of many virtual alias identities of a single living thing, or it might be a group virtual identity that represents many living things.
+TODO: talk about the detection of the real equivalence of multiple identities, how this might be used to defend against the sybil attack, but also to break the pseudonymity of a refugee.
+.. [#M0b] A better way of saying this might be "able to express self-interest" - two identities might co-operate for mutual benefit, and the security model would still hold.
+However, if one identity is totally controlled by another, such that the actions of the slave are only really *extensions* of the actions of the master, and this is not expressed in the model, then the security properties achieved by the model may be broken.
 .. [#M1] A more precise encoding could be 3 probabilities that sum to 1, to represent our beliefs in the state being "valid", "invalid", or "unknown" (our uncertainty).
 .. [#M2] This low cost forms the basis of many attacks on the system.
 .. [#M3] Perhaps with a way to sychronise it between devices, but we can ignore that extension for now.